$695.00

 Still another name scrap quilts went by is the “postage stamp” quilt, so called because quilters would use their tiniest scraps, sometimes no bigger than a postage stamp.
 Perhaps the original motivation was not wasting the smallest piece (historians recall the scarcity of the Great Depression in this), but it also became a challenge at some point.
 Quilters would collect thousands of pieces to compete with each other in making stitched masterpieces.

-A quilt is not merely a relaxing bed cover: it is also a masterpiece of art.
-The artisans that develop our quilts pick high quality vivid materials and arrange them into a captivating masterpiece.
-Select from our selection of over 2 hundred homemade quilts for a quilt that best enhances your home design.
+A quilt is not just a comfy bed cover: it is also a piece of art.
+The crafters that make our quilts select top-notch vivid fabrics and organize them in a captivating masterpiece.
+Select from our selection of over two hundred Amish homemade quilts for a quilt that best matches your style.

-While the fabric pieces are stitched by machine to ensure tighter sewing, all the quilting is done by hand.
+Although the fabric pieces are stitched with each other by machine to make certain tighter sewing, all the quilting is done by hand.
 100% cotton materials compose the top and bottom of the quilt.
 The batting sandwiched in between those two layers, nevertheless, is 100% polyester.
-This polyester batting warranties both heat as well as superb washing outcomes.
+This polyester batting warranties both warmth and also superb washing outcomes.

-You will discover our quilts to be remarkably generous in length and width.
-In fact, almost all of our quilts are large enough to overcome the necessity for a dust ruffle and pillow shams.
-Just as bed heights are different, each quilt's proportions is different.
-We specify the quilt's measurements together with the calculated drop for you to compare to the size you want.
-It is important to do your research before making a purchase!As a matter of fact, our quilts are undoubtedly washable in a washing machine!
-We recommend complying with these guidelines for ideal handling results:
+Most of our quilts are generous enough to eliminate the necessity for a dust ruffle or pillow shams.
+Just as mattress heights vary, each quilt's proportions varies.
+We specify the quilt's measurements along with the calculated drop for you to compare to the dimensions you are trying to find.
+Please do your measuring ahead of buying!Fortunately, our quilts are certainly machine-washable!
+We suggest the following standards for best results: